 Yet Dracula never ignores its roots.
 In fact, it embraces them.
 It goes for everything.
 It plays against the Victorian repression of previous Dracula adaptations, turning the sexual undertones into overtones.
 It is a movie of pure, sexy, gory excess, and it works.
 This film is so ambitious that the everything plus the kitchen sink style of it could easily have spelled its doom.
-Normally movies of its sort without any kind of restraint all too often fail.
-It is because the movie is willing to go as far as it does that it works as well as it does.
-The success of this film led to a swell of gory, erotic horror in the 1990’s that included films like Mary Shelley’s Frankenstein, Wolf and of course Interview With the Vampire.
+Normally movies without any kind of restraint fail.
+In this case, it is because the movie is willing to go as far as it does that it works so well.
+The success of this film led to a swell of gory, erotic horror in the 1990s that included films like Mary Shelley’s Frankenstein, Wolf and of course Interview With the Vampire.

 The makeup FX work in a very similar fashion.
 This incarnation has more special makeup effects than any other Dracula adaptation.
 The Count has entirely different monstrous looks for different transformations and different moods.
 In addition to this, Dracula goes from an old man to a young man as the story progresses, just like in the novel.

-Dracula is as much a visual feast as The Howling or The Thing in terms of its effects and it is just as grotesque.
+Dracula is as much of a visual feast as The Howling or The Thing in terms of its effects and it is just as grotesque.
 The difference here is that the film mixes the imaginative makeup with a sense of stylized elegance.
 It was a gamble and a delicate balance to pull off but it worked.
 The movie was a massive success in theaters and others began to follow quickly.
-Bram Stoker’s Dracula cemented that horror movies in the 1990’s would be major studio productions.
+Bram Stoker’s Dracula cemented that horror movies in the 1990s could be major studio productions.
 It was the total inverse of the prior decade.
-But in some ways, that was why it worked, at least for awhile.
+But in some ways, that was why it worked, at least for a while.